Design, Creative & UX job market report cover, Raleigh-Cary, NC, 2026-05

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-The local picture is usable but uneven, so some conclusions rely on category-level inference and proxy signals.
+Direct local signals exist, but some conclusions still require category-level inference and proxy evidence.

 Limitations